ewan-klein/dataliteracy/data_literacy_bos.md

 results of the pilot were disseminated in a workshop to University colleagues from across the spectrum of subject areas.
-The workshop demonstrated that there is considerable interest in, and support for, this kind of teaching innovation from many parts of the University.
+The workshop demonstrated that there is considerable interest in, and support for, this kind of  innovation from many parts of the University.

-The pilot was the basis for a succesful bid to the Principal’s Teaching Award Scheme, and this will provide financial support for the applicants to consolidate and extend the methods and teaching resources for future deployments of the approach to Design for Informatics and potentially for other courses.
+The pilot was the basis for a succesful bid to the Principal’s Teaching Award Scheme, and this will provide financial support for developing many of the teaching materials required for this course.

-### Resources

 ## Course descriptor

-**Course Title**: Data Literacy
+**Course Title**: Data, Design and Society
 **SCQF Credit Points**: 20
 **SCQF Credit Level**: 8
 **Normal Year Taken**: 1
 **Also available in years**: 2
 **Subject Area and Specialism Classification**: ??
 **Timetabling Information**: S2

 **Short Course Description**

 Data plays a pervasive role in modern society: we are all consumers and producers of data on a daily basis.
 Moreover, data is increasingly important for all aspects of academic endeavour.
-By becoming data literate—understanding how data is collected, how it can be interpreted, and how it functions in social and political processes—you will be better prepared for your undergraduate studies, for your future career, and for becoming an informed citizen.
-This course will provide you with basic concepts and tools for understanding data, but just as importantly, it gives you an opportunity to acquire a practice-based understanding of data by contributing to a team-based interdisciplinary project.
-Your team will address an existing social challenge by collecting, processing and analysing data as part of designing a solution.
+By understanding how data is collected, how it can be interpreted, and how it functions in social and political processes, you will be better prepared for your undergraduate studies, for your future career, and for becoming an informed citizen.
+This course will provide you with basic concepts, tools and a practice-based understanding of how data and design principles can support social innovation, By engaging in team-based interdisciplinary project, you will address an existing social challenge that involves collecting, processing and analysing data as part of designing a solution.

 **Pre-Requisite Courses**: None